-Object-Oriented programming is built around objects, data structures that contain both data (properties or attributes) and code (procedures or methods).
-Objects are able to modify themselves (with ‘this’ or ‘self’) and in most OOP languages almost everything is an object that can have both values and executable code.
+Object-Oriented programming is built around objects, which are data structures that contain both data (properties or attributes) and code (procedures or methods).
+Objects are able to modify themselves with ‘this’ or ‘self.’
+In most OOP languages, almost everything is an object that can have both values and executable code.
 Each object is unique, and though it may be a copy of another object it’s variables can be different from any other object’s variables.

 The objects in object-oriented software design can be thought of like actual objects.
 Think of an object, like a watch.
-That watch has properties, it’s made of metal, it’s black in color, it has a specific weight.
-But that object also does things, it displays the time, and it also can affect itself; spinning gears to change the position of its hands.
+That watch has properties.
+It’s made of metal, it’s black, it has a specific weight.
+But that object also does things.
+It displays the time, and it also can affect itself by spinning gears to change the position of its hands.

 Object oriented languages have objects similar to real world objects.
 They can have properties and functions.
 They also tend to follow a certain set of principles.

-Object-oriented languages come with four principles; common properties that define them and make them significantly more efficient to use.
-Some people call them the four pillars of object-oriented programming:
+Object-oriented languages come with four principles.
+These four principles are common properties that define them and make them significantly more efficient.
+Some people call them the four pillars of object-oriented programming.

 - Encapsulation – Encapsulation is the concept of binding data to functions, which works as a security function to keep that data safe.
-For example, many OOP languages prevent anything other than specific methods in the class owning the data to access that data; this is often done explicitly to keep certain data safe.
-This also works on a functional level, as it prevents unwanted message passing; code outside of an object from interfering with code and data meant to stay within an object, and vice versa.
+For example, many OOP languages prevent anything other than specific methods in the class owning the data to access that data.
+This is often done explicitly to keep certain data safe.

-- Abstraction – Abstraction is the idea that if you’re doing one thing too often it should be its own entity.
-If a programmer is rewriting the same function over and over again for different objects, that function could be abstracted to become its own entity, and instanced by any object that requires it.
+- Abstraction – Abstraction is the idea that if you’re doing one thing too often, it should be its own entity.
+For example, if a programmer is repeatedly rewriting the same function for different objects, that function could be abstracted to become its own entity.

 - Inheritance – Inheritance is what it sounds like, and is most often defined as a “is a” relationship.
-It lets certain classes be under the umbrella of other classes, and inherit information and functionality from that class, while also being able to expand on that functionality.
+It lets certain classes be under the umbrella of other classes.
+These classes can inherit information and functionality from that class, while also being able to expand on that functionality.
 It lets us reuse code that we’ve already typed in other classes.

-- Polymorphism – Polymorphism means to take more than one shape, and in the sense of OOP languages, it refers to the ability to handle objects differently depending on what they are.
+- Polymorphism – Polymorphism means ‘to take more than one shape.’
+In the sense of OOP languages, it refers to the ability to handle objects differently depending on what they are.
 It allows us to define different methods for handling objects based on their derived class.
-For example, if we needed to find the size of something, we might change how we measure it based on what it is. if it is a plank of wood I would measure it in inches, as opposed to a volume of water, which I would measure by weight.
+For example, if we needed to find the size of something, we might change how we measure it based on what it is.
+If it’s a plank of wood, I would measure it in inches.
+This is as opposed to a volume of water, which I would measure by weight.
 If we utilize polymorphism, we can create a function that can accept either object and still give us a sane measurement.